Trolleybus usage by country: Italy

+Historically, Italy has had a large number of trolleybus systems, with 64 having been opened in the 20th century, 41 of which were still in operation in 1960.
+And, although the majority of systems existing in 1960 have since closed, four more new systems opened in the 21st century, including a second Rome system (in 2005) and the three mentioned above, in Lecce, Avellino, and Pescara.

 Latvia

 Trolleybuses have been used in Riga since 1947.
 Currently there are 264 trolleybuses operated on 19 routes by Rīgas Satiksme.

 Lithuania

 Trolleybuses have been used in Vilnius since 1956 (18 routes) and Kaunas (14 routes) since 1965.

 Moldova

-Trolleybuses are used in Chisinau (1949), currently 340 trolleybuses serving 30 routes, Bălți (1972), Tighina (1993) and Tiraspol (1967).
-Trolleybuses, along with rutierele, are the most used mode of public transport in Chisinau.
+Trolleybuses are used in Chișinău (1949), currently 340 trolleybuses serving 30 routes, Bălți (1972), Tighina (1993) and Tiraspol (1967).
+Trolleybuses, along with rutierele, are the most used mode of public transport in Chișinău.

 Netherlands

 Trolleybuses have been in use in Arnhem since 1949.
 Past trolleybus systems were located in Groningen (1927–65) and Nijmegen (1952–69).

 Norway

 In Bergen, Norway, trolleybuses have been in use since 1950.

 In 1909, Drammen had the first trolleybus system in Scandinavia, running until 1967, and trolleybuses also served Oslo and Stavanger from the 1940s until the 1960s.

 Poland

 The first trolleybus network in Poland opened in Poznań in 1930.
 There were 7 municipals systems operational after World War Two, partially inherited after the Germans; the trolleybus transportation reached its climax in the early 1960s, with some 130 vehicles in Warsaw alone.
 Most systems were closed in the 1970s.
 Currently there are 3 networks in service, in Gdynia, Lublin and Tychy.
 The total number of vehicles operational is about 260.